-This Plan and our Medicare Advantage plan: You may enroll in our Medicare Advantage plan and also remain enrolled in our FEHB plan.
-In this case, we do not waive any of our copayments or coinsurance for your FEHB coverage.
+This Plan and our Medicare Advantage plan: You may enroll in an Anthem Medicare Advantage plan and also remain enrolled in our FEHB plan.
+In this case, we will waive any of our copayments or coinsurance for your FEHB coverage.